Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 # Parallelisation
-Some steps are parallel by sample, and other steps are parallel by fastq.
+Some steps are parallel by sample, and other steps are parallel by fastq ("scatter gather parallelism").
 Alignment is executed after first splitting the fastq up into smaller pairs, to enable a much higher degree of parallelisation than simply aligning the fastq pairs as-is.
 Only the MultiQC and final joint genotyping steps are executed as single (not parallel) jobs.

 For the parallel jobs, there are 3 workflow scripts per step:

 1. `<stepname>_make_input.sh`: This script is executed on the login node with `bash`, and creates the input file required to parallelise the tasks.
 Each line in the output file `Inputs/<stepname>.inputs` contains the details for one parallel task such as sample ID, fastq, reference, etc. The PBS script (2) will launch the task script (3) once for every line in this 'inputs' file.
 Any changes regarding the inputs (such as reference sequence name) should be made in this script; no parameter changes should be required in the PBS (2) or task(3) script.
 2. `<stepname>_run_parallel.sh`: This script is submitted with `qsub` and runs the parallel job.
 Users will need to edit the NCI project code, `lstorage` directory, and resource requests.
 Note that the requests for the job are for the *whole* job, not for each single task.
 The variable `NCPUS` within the script body sets the number of CPUs that are allocated to each single task.
 Tasks may be executed all at once (eg 4 NCPUs per task, 24 tasks, running on 4 x 24 = 96 CPUs).
 If the total number of CPUs requested for the job is less than the number required to run all at tasks at once, the job wil simply assign tasks to CPUs in the order in which they appear in the inputs list, until all taks are run, or walltime is exceeded.
 For jobs where all tasks are expected to have similar walltime, requesting the number of total CPUs such that all tasks can be run at once (up to the Gadi queue limits) is reasonable.
 For jobs where unequal walltimes are expected, for example in cancer studies where tumour has greater coverage than normal samples, size-sorting the inputs largest to smallest or separating the job into separate batches with different inputs lists and walltimes will provide better CPU and KSU efficiency.
 3. `<stepname>.sh`: This is the task script that contains the commands required to run the job.
 It is launched once per task by the PBS script (2) and is not submitted directly by the user.
 There should not be need to edit this script unless changes to the actual analysis task are warranted.

+# Benchmarking

+SIH workflows aim to provide benchmarking metrics and resource usage guidelines.
+At the time of writing (uly 31 2024) this workflow is in its infancy so these details are not yet available.
+They will be added over time.

+Parallel workflows always benefit from benchmarking.
+This extra workload at the start will save you time and KSU in the long run.
+At minimum, it is recommended to benchmark the alignment step, which uses the most KSU out of the whole workflow.
+The most efficient alignment threads and walltime per task will differ depending on the fastq split size, and will also vary somewhat between datasets, depending on reference genome quality, raw data quality, sample genetic complexity, etc. A starting split size of 10 million reads (split value of 40000000 lines) is a good starting point for benchmarking alignment against your indexed reference genome with 4, 6, 8 or 12 CPUs per alignment task.

+The duplicate marking and sorting step should also be tested on one sample (typically the largest BAM) to establish compute requirements for that step that cannot be parallelised via splitting.

+We plan to develop a workshop on benchmarking bioinformatics workflows, but in this [benchmarking template](https://github.com/Sydney-Informatics-Hub/Gadi-benchmarking) may be useful.

+Compute resource usage summary and CPU efficiency calculations can be obtained using this [Gadi usage report](https://github.com/Sydney-Informatics-Hub/HPC_usage_reports/blob/master/Scripts/gadi_usage_report.pl) script.
+To use, download a copy of the script, change into the directory where your PBS logs are saved, and run the script with perl.

 # Logs